widdix/aws-cf-templates/vpc/README.md

 1. Click **Next** to skip the **Options** step of the wizard.
 1. Click **Create** to start the creation of the stack.
 1. Wait until the stack reaches the state **CREATE_COMPLETE**

+If you have an existing VPC you can wrap it into our required form using a legacy VPC wrapper: <a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=vpc-4azs&templateURL=https://s3-eu-west-1.amazonaws.com/widdix-aws-cf-templates/vpc/vpc-4azs-legacy.yaml">Launch Stack</a>

 ## NAT Gateway
 This template describes a NAT Gateway that forwards HTTP, HTTPS and NTP traffic from private subnets to the Internet.